 ✔️ What do they spend time mostly on?

-✔️ What do they work hard at doing? and more
+✔️ What do they work hard at doing?
+And more

 For example, you might find out that the child’s interest is in music.
 It is the time to dig deeper to figure out if they like to sing or whether their inclination lies in playing a musical instrument.
 On the other hand, you may notice that the child loves to work with mechanical devices.
 You often find him or her taking apart electronic equipment and then putting them together with ease.
 If so, it is important to encourage the child.
 Who knows you have an engineer or a technician in the making.